malcolmsailor/musicbert_fork/malcolm_notes.md

         size mismatch for encoder.lm_head.weight: copying a param with shape torch.Size([1237, 768]) from checkpoint, the shape in current model is torch.Size([1236, 768]). size mismatch for encoder.lm_head.bias: copying a param with shape torch.Size([1237]) from checkpoint, the shape in current model is torch.Size([1236]).
 ```

+09:40 This was fixed by including a `<mask>` token so the vocabulary matches training.